Neutrino Physics with an Opaque Detector: Results and Discussion

-The main advantage of LiquidO is that its imaging capabilities, in combination with the properties of organic scintillators, allow for the discrimination of individual $e^+$, $e^-$ and $\gamma$ events.
-The top panels of Fig.~\ref{Fig_2} show a comparison of the topology of an $e^-$ and a $\gamma$ at 2~MeV.\ The $e^-$ deposits all its energy within a centimetre whereas the $\gamma$ Compton scatters over many tens of centimetres.
-The discrimination power of LiquidO is quantified in the bottom plot of Fig.~\ref{Fig_2} where the probability that a $\gamma$ is misidentified as an $e^-$ is shown versus the electron selection efficiency.
-The results of these studies indicate that $e^-$'s can be feasibly distinguished from $\gamma$'s in LiquidO with a contamination factor of only $10^{-3}$.
-Similarly, the topology of a $e^+$ annihilation event, with its back-to-back $\gamma$'s as illustrated in Fig.~\ref{Fig_1}, stands in stark contrast to the point-like energy deposition of an $e^-$.
+The intrinsic high-resolution imaging capability of our technique is one of its main advantages.
+Using the information on the quantity of light collected from each fibre, the position of a point-like energy deposition can be reconstructed to within a few millimetres in the transverse direction to the fibres.
+This level of precision enables discrimination between point-like events such as MeV-scale $e^-$'s and events with spatially dispersed energy depositions such as $e^+$'s and $\gamma$'s.
+This is illustrated in Fig.~\ref{Fig_2}a, b, where the topology of a $\gamma$ and an $e^-$ with 2~MeV of kinetic energy can be compared.
+The $e^-$ deposits all its energy within a centimetre whereas the $\gamma$ Compton scatters over many tens of centimetres.
+The discrimination power of LiquidO is quantified in Fig.~\ref{Fig_2}c where the probability that a $\gamma$ is misidentified as an $e^-$ is shown versus the $e^-$ selection efficiency.
+A simple reconstruction algorithm quantifying the spatial spread of the hit fibres is used for these studies.
+The results indicate that 2~MeV $e^-$'s can be feasibly distinguished from $\gamma$'s with a contamination factor better than $10^{-2}$, which is unprecedented for LSDs at these energies.
+Similarly, the topology of a $e^+$ annihilation event, with its back-to-back $\gamma$'s as illustrated in Fig.~\ref{Fig_1}c, stands in stark contrast to the point-like energy deposition of an $e^-$.
+Charged particles with enough kinetic energy to travel several cm or more in the detector will produce sequences of point-like energy depositions.
+Such track-like signatures would arise from, for example, muons, allowing their path through the detector to be precisely reconstructed.
+Track-like patterns would also be formed from many other particle interactions such as $\bar\nu_e$ charged current~(CC) above about 10~MeV and $\nu_\mu$~CC events at higher energies above the $\mu$ production threshold.
+In this way, LiquidO combines some of the advantages of tracking detectors with those of LSDs.

+The timing information of the light pulses coming from each fibre is expected to further enhance the particle identification capabilities of LiquidO.
+Our simulations show that $e^+$'s and $\gamma$'s have distinct energy-flow patterns, in that the $e^+$ event typically develops outwards from a central light-ball while the $\gamma$ consists of several light-balls forming in sequence.
+Work is ongoing to quantify the ability of LiquidO to perform dynamic imaging of energy depositions in time and the consequent improvement over the static imaging used in Fig.~\ref{Fig_2}a, b.
+If successful, this could allow single-$e^+$ events to be efficiently identified below 3~MeV, where most gamma backgrounds from natural radioactivity lie.
+Above this energy, we expect the timing information would typically be much less important and that the static images alone are likely to enable single-$e^+$ identification.